zeruhur/gist/GIST!.md

 ## Damage

-A character has a total of Hit Points equal to Shape score multiplied by 2.
+A character has a total of Hit Points equal twice the Body Score.

 Every time an attacks blows on an opponent, the difference between the rolls is applied to the losing side as damage.
 Armor reduce the damage by its score.

-If the parrying opponent throws higher than the attackers, this does not apply as damage.
+If the parrying opponent throws higher than the attacker, this does not apply as damage.

-A Critical is an automatic success/failure: the opponent HP is halved (rounded down).

-When the total damage is equal to the Shape score, the character is wounded and maybe unable to use their Stat modifiers.

-When the total damage is equal all HPs minus two, the character is severely wounded and unable to combat further.
+When HPs drops below zero, the character is severely wounded and unable to combat further.
 If a character blows on a severely wounded opponent, the latter may be dead or definitely out of combat.
 The winner chooses the opponent's final fate.

-When HPs drop to 0, the character falls unconscious and makes a Shape Check against 10+.
-On failure the character is dead.

 ## Healing

-A wounded character recovers half of their Hit Points if wounds are treated after the combat with bandages and medicament.
-A severely wounded character needs immediately medical treatment by an expert in a dedicate facility.
+After every combat, if HPs are higher than zero, they are immediately restored.
+If HPs are equal to zero, the character needs immediately medical treatment.

-If the treatment  is not feasible, the character make a Shape Check against 10+ every hour.
-On failure, the character looses an amount of HP equal to the difference between the roll and 10.
-If HPs drop to 0, immediately perform the same check.
-On failure the character is dead.
+If the treatment is not feasible, the character make a Body Check against 1+.
+On success, HPs are restored by half the total.
+On failure the character must retire from action.

-After an amount of days equal to damage divided by 4 of rest a wounded character recovers their full HP.
-A severely wounded character need a hospitalization period in days equal to damage divided by 2 round up.

 # Advancement